ZhenyingZhu/StudyNotes/Git.md

 `git branch --set-upstream-to=origin/[branch] [branch]`

 To force commit the local change to remote, such as after done a rebase, do `git push -f origin <branch>`

+Uncommit a local change

+- If need the history: `git revert <commit id>`
+- If need files in the last commit: `git reset --soft HEAD~1`
+- If don't need files: `git reset --hard HEAD~1`